Empress Xiaoquancheng

-Empress Xiaoquancheng (24 March 1808 – 13 February 1840), of the Manchu Bordered Yellow Banner Niohuru clan, was a posthumous name bestowed to the wife and second empress consort of Mianning, the Daoguang Emperor.
+Empress Xiaoquancheng (24 March 1808 – 13 February 1840), of the Manchu Bordered Yellow Banner Niohuru clan, was a posthumous name bestowed on the wife and second empress consort of Mianning, the Daoguang Emperor.
 She was empress consort of Qing from 1834 until her death in 1840.

 Life

 Family background

 Empress Xiaoquancheng's personal name was not recorded in history.
 Her family originally belonged to the Plain Red Banner.